azaroth42/activitystreams-discovery/README.md

 * [Page: Complete Change List](/json/4_page-fullchangelist.json)

+#### Level 3:  External Activities

+Once there is a framework for recording and publishing activities, the next level of complexity would be to allow third parties to send activities that use the publisher's resources.
+In particular, creating links to the resource or just that the resource was used.

+#### Level 4: Distributed System Synchronization

+Finally, and far beyond the requirements for IIIF Discovery, the same patterns scale to a full distributed transaction log system, along [these lines](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).

 ## Notifications of Change

 [Linked Data Notifications](https://www.w3.org/TR/ldn/) allow for these notifications to be sent to and made available from an "inbox", and thus we would be consistent with section 3 of the charter around Notification.